albertoursino/graphs-comparison/README.md

 From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discover their similarities.

-Below we will present some important experiments we decided to do, and their goals:
+Below we will present some important experiments we have decided to do, and their goals:

 - *Clustering*: compute clusters on both graphs and compare them in order to find some similar clusters.
 - *Centralities of cities*: calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.
 - *Graphs feature*: extract the graphs feature and compare them with the intention of looking at the differences and maybe extract some interesting results.
-- *Distances between nodes*: calculate some graphs paths (e.g. the shortest path from two cities in both graphs) and try to find similarities.
+- *Distances between nodes*: analyze some graphs paths (e.g. the shortest path from two cities in both graphs) and try to find similarities.
 - [*in progress...*]

 To approach all these experiments with the right tools, we will use our knowledge acquired by the *Learning From Network* course itself and obviously we will probably use some sort of pre-implemented libraries for the purpose of facilitating the development of the project.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM2Njc5NzQ5LC04MDk0NjA1MTEsLTIxMT
+eyJoaXN0b3J5IjpbLTExNTAwMTMwNzksNTM2Njc5NzQ5LC04MD
-k4NTIzMzUsMTI1NTkyMDY3MiwtMjA4NTA4MDEwMywzNTI1NTMz
+k0NjA1MTEsLTIxMTk4NTIzMzUsMTI1NTkyMDY3MiwtMjA4NTA4
-MzFdfQ==
+MDEwMywzNTI1NTMzMzFdfQ==
 -->